Can’t sleep? You’re not alone.

 What is your body clock?

-Known as the circadian rhythm, this internal body clock is on automatic repeat every 24 hours.
+Known as the circadian rhythm, this internal body clock is controlled by a part of the brain called the suprachiasmatic nucleus (SCN) and it’s on automatic repeat every 24 hours.
 It helps regulate our sleep and other functions such as our eating habits and body temperature.

 Why your body clock goes wrong

-Anything that upsets the 24-hour cycle, such as the clocks moving forwards or backwards, jet lag, shift work, or even just a very late night, can have a detrimental effect on our sleep patterns, leading to problems like insomnia.
+Anything that upsets the 24-hour cycle, such as the clocks moving forwards or backwards, jet lag, shift work, or even just a very late night, can have a detrimental effect on our sleep patterns, which can sometimes lead to more serious sleep problems like insomnia.

 Experts also blame our 24-hour society for the increase in insomnia symptoms.
 Rolling news, 24-hour supermarkets, internet access whenever we like – all this continual activity is only possible thanks to artificial light, but it confuses our circadian rhythms.